flairNLP/flair/resources/docs/TUTORIAL_1_BASICS.md

 # add a label to a sentence
 sentence.add_label('topic', 'sports')

-# ou can also create a sentence with label in one line
+# You can also create a sentence with label in one line
 sentence = Sentence('France is the current world cup winner.').add_label('topic', 'sports')

 print(sentence)